Paul Kanjorski: 2008

 After facing no major-party opposition in 2004 and a nominal Republican challenger in 2006, Kanjorski faced Lou Barletta again in 2008.
 Since the 2002 race, Barletta had become well known for his opposition to illegal immigration.
 In 2008, Fox News broadcast a segment accusing Kanjorski of obtaining $10 million in earmarks for a company run by his family.

 Multiple polls had shown Kanjorski trailing by as many as five percentage points, and the race was pegged as one of the nation's most competitive leading into the 2008 elections.
 Kanjorski was one of the few House Democrats in the Northeast in any danger of being unseated.
 However, Kanjorski won in a much more competitive race than his first matchup with Barletta, taking 52 percent of the vote to Barletta's 48 percent, even as Barack Obama easily carried the district.
 Kanjorski lost three of the district's five counties, including Luzerne County, where both he and Barletta live.
 However, as in 2002, Kanjorski swamped Barletta in Lackawanna County, winning by 12,500 votes (20 percent); he lost the area he had represented prior to the 2000 redistricting by almost 4,000 votes.

 2010

 Kanjorski won against Corey O'Brien and Brian Kelly in the May 2010 Democratic primary with 49.3% of the vote.

 Barletta challenged Kanjorski again in 2010.
 This time, Barletta managed to defeat Kanjorski with 55 percent of the vote, largely due to winning Luzerne County by almost 10,000 votes.
-Kanjorski was dogged by some of the more incendiary comments he made during the campaign, such as his comments about Republican gubernatorial candidate Rick Scott: "Instead of running for governor of Florida, they ought to have him and shoot him.
+Kanjorski was dogged by some of the more incendiary comments he made during the campaign, such as his comments about Republican Florida gubernatorial candidate Rick Scott: "Instead of running for governor of Florida, they ought to have him and shoot him.
 Put him against the wall and shoot him."